- My Local

 Debbie has served as InFaith field staff since 1974.

-Debbie received a B.A. in Elementary Education and an M.A. in Elementary Education with a Bilingual Emphasis from Westmont College and the University of New Mexico.
-She enjoys writing, and has written a devotional Bible study called “Walking with God.”
+Debbie received a B.A. in Elementary Education and an M.A. in Elementary Education with a bilingual emphasis from Westmont College and the University of New Mexico.
+She enjoys writing, and for the past seven years, she has been adding new chapters to her devotional Bible study called, "Walking with God."

 God called Debbie and her husband, Dennis, to ministry with InFaith, and she is happy to continue the work some forty years later.
 She has two children: her son, Joel, lives with her in Socorro, and her daughter, Gina, lives in Belen with her husband and daughter.